The 10 Most Iconic Plays in Men's March Madness History

 Whenever the NCAA men's basketball tournament rolls around, we have a chance to relive some of the competition's best moments through highlight montages.

-Some of the most iconic plays in NCAA tournament history came at the last second, with championship-winning shots always among the most memorable.
+Some of the most iconic plays in the tourney's history came at the last second, with championship-winning shots always among the most memorable.

 While most of the moments caused pure excitement on the court, there were a handful of plays that went down in infamy for the humiliation they caused.